 Additionally, the Two-Step Merger satisfied a liquidity condition for 2.7 million RSUs and the Company recognized approximately \$16.0 million of incremental stock-based compensation expense as a cumulative catch-up adjustment based on the number of restricted stock units outstanding and the requisite service completed at December 3, 2021 ("Liquidity 2 RSUs").
 There are a further 2.5 million restricted stock units with a liquidity condition that the Two-Step Merger did not satisfy ("Liquidity 1 RSUs").
 There is \$21.2 million of unrecognized compensation expense associated with the Liquidity 1 RSUs at December 31, 2021.
-See Note 13 to the consolidated financial statements included in this prospectus for additional details.
+See Note 13 to the consolidated financial statements in Item 8 of this Annual Report on Form 10-K for additional details.

 Additionally, pursuant to subscription agreements entered into in connection with the Merger Agreement, the Company issued, and certain investors purchased, \$150.0 million aggregate principal of unsecured convertible notes due 2026 (the "Notes") concurrently with the closing of the Business Combination.
-Refer to Note 9 to the consolidated financial statements included in this prospectus for additional details.
+Refer to Note 9 to the consolidated financial statements in Item 8 of this Annual Report on Form 10-K for additional details.